lgbouma/gyro-interp/docs/source/caveats.rst

 This code models the ensemble evolution of rotation periods for main-sequence stars with temperatures of 3800-6200 K (masses of 0.5-1.2 solar).
-The calibration data for the model span 0.08-2.6 Gyr.
+The calibration data for the model span 0.08-4 Gyr.
 At younger ages, rotation periods are less predictive of age, and other age indicators may be more useful.
-At older ages, the effects of stellar evolution begin to become important, especially for the more massive stars.
+At older ages, the effects of stellar evolution become important, especially for the more massive stars.

 If you have auxiliary data, such as stellar surface gravities derived from spectra, they can help determine whether your star might have undergone